Denbury Resources Inc. [DNR] – Analyzing the DNR using Fundamentals and Trend Analysis

-Denbury Resources Inc. [NYSE: DNR] shares went higher by 0.07% from its previous closing of 0.29, now trading at the price of $0.29.
+Denbury Resources Inc. [NYSE: DNR] shares went higher by 7.86% from its previous closing of 0.34, now trading at the price of $0.36, also adding 0.02 points.
 Is DNR stock a buy or should you stay away?

 Denbury Resources Inc. [NYSE:DNR]: Analyst Rating and Earnings

 Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
 As it relates to Denbury Resources Inc. [DNR], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
-This is compared to its latest closing price of $0.29.
+On average, stock market experts give DNR an Underweight rating.
+The average 12-month price forecast for this stock is $0.36, with the high estimate being $1.00, the low estimate being $0.25 and the median estimate amounting to $0.30.
+This is compared to its latest closing price of $0.34.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Denbury Resources Inc. [DNR] is sitting at 1.80.
 This is compared to 1 month ago, when its average rating was 2.20.